denysdovhan/bash-handbook/README.md

 Constructions like this are called **pipelines**.

-In real world it can be used for proccessing data through few programs.
+In real world it can be used for processing data through few programs.
 For example, here the output of `ls -l` is sent to the `grep` program, which will print only files with `.md` extension, and after all, output will be sent to the `less` program:

     ls -l | grep .md$ | less